Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

     talk to Rasaad.
 He can be found near the fountain.

+The following component is only available if you have selected to disable all or individual NPCs:

+11. Make NPC-specific items available for everyone This component allows you to acquire personal or quest-related items of disabled NPC(s) from merchants all over the game or as loot from containers or creatures.

+    The following items have been (fixed and) relocated:

+    Baeloth:
+    BG:EE only:
+    - His special ring can be purchased from "Lucky Aello's Discount Store" in Baldur's Gate at a huge discount.
+Item description has been fixed.
+      As a bonus I have also fixed an inactive effect in its charged ability to make it slightly more worthwhile.

+    Dorn:
+    BG:EE:
+    - The Gloves of Missile Snaring can be purchased in Ulgoth's Beard Inn.
+    - The Golden Girdle of Urnst, Elven Chain Mail and Albruin +1 are all available in the Thunderhammer Smithy of Beregost.
+    - The Amulet of Spell Warding is available in the Feldepost's Inn of Beregost.
+    BG2:EE:
+    - The Silver Dragon Scales can be taken from the dead body of Adalon if you decide to attack her.
+    - A second copy of the scales can be looted from the body of "The Huntress" which is guarding the final seal at the lowest level of Watcher's Keep.
+    - The Holy Long Sword of Tyr +3 can be found in the maze level of Watcher's Keep, more specifically in the room where you have to defeat the Demon Wraith.
+    - The Helm of the Noble +1 can be purchased from Ribald Barterman and a merchant in Trademeet.
+    - You can attempt to pickpocket a Rod of Shadowstep from Saemon Havarian in Amkethran.
+    - Potions of Clairvoyance can be bought from Roger the Fence and Sister Farielle in Saradush.
+    - The Abyssal Blade is now in possession of Raamilat in Suldanessellar.
+    - I have also added the very powerful "The Brass Blade +5" to the game.
+      It belongs to Dorn's questline, but is currently unused.
+You can loot it from Berenn in the Temple of the Fire Giants.

+    Hexxat:
+    BG2:EE only:
+    - A Ring of Anti-Venom is now worn by Mae'var.
+    - The Worn Whispers boots can be purchased from Ribald Barterman.
+    - The dagger "Jade Fang" has been added to Ribald's special store which is available after returning from the Underdark.

+    Neera:
+    BG:EE:
+    - Neera's Gem Bag can be purchased in the Friendly Arm Inn.
+    - Adoy's Belt is available in the Feldepost's Inn of Beregost.
+    BG2:EE:
+    - The Robe of Invocation has been added to Ribald Barterman's store.
+    - A Thayan Circlet is now in possession of Rayic Gethras, the Cowled Wizard you have to kill in the course of the Mae'Var quest.
+    - The hammer "The Brick +2" and the Tunic of Blindeye can be purchased from a merchant in Trademeet.
+    - The Shield of Fyrus Khal +2 is now available in Ribald Barterman's special store which is available after returning from the Underdark.
+    - Perter, the fletcher on Waukeen's Promenade, can sell you the Wild Sling +1.
+    - The Wand of Whips can be found on the body of the enthralled mage in the hidden Mindflayer lair in the sewers under the Temple District.

+    Rasaad:
+    BG:EE:
+    - The Moonlight Walkers can be equipped by any Sun Soul Monk and can be looted from Neira's body, the assassin in Nashkel.
+    - The Glimmering Bands can be equipped by any monk.
+You can buy it from one of the merchants at the Nashkel Carnival.
+    - The Big-Fisted Belt is worn by the Pride spectre in Durlag's Tower.
+    BG2:EE:
+    - The Ox-Tail Belt is now worn by Cohrvale.
+From the body of his partner Bregg you can also loot Hojar's Fame +1, an enchanted axe of poor quality.
+    - The Brooch of the Vagrant Blades can be bought from Ribald Barterman.
+    - The Belt of Minor Invulnerability can be looted from King Ixilthetocal of the sahuagin Underwater City.
+    - The Ring of Duplication has been added to the fence in the Thieves Guild HQ.
+    - Elence Fielding, one of the merchants in the Umar Hills, can sell you the Lupine Sling +2.
+    - The Cowl of the Stars is worn by Valeria, a hostile fighter who can be found in a hideout in the Bridge District.
+    - The blacksmith of Trademeet can sell you the scimitar Hawksight +2.
+    - The Cloak of Unerring Strikes is available from Bernard of the Copper Coronet after Lehtinan has been replaced by Hendak.
+    - Karthis al-Hezzar can sell you the Night Walkers.
+He can be found in the Wilderness between Saradush and the abandoned Temple of Bhaal.
+    - Olaf Rassmusen is one of the henchmen you have to fight if you break into the Guarded Compound in the Temple District.
+You can loot the Gauntlets of Aln Zekk from his dead body.
+    - One of the merchants in Ust Natha can sell you the Cloak of Atonement.
+    - The Priest of Cyric in the North Forest, which becomes available after you return from the Underdark, is in possession of the Cloak of the Dark Moon.
+    - The Elder Brain in the Mindflayer Lair of the Underdark is now also fiercely guarding the Eyes of the Beholder.
+Defeat it and that headpiece is yours.
+    - Carras is a smuggler in Amkethran.
+If you help him out you can purchase the Headband of the Devout from him.
+    - The Gem of Seeing can be looted from Gaal.
+He is the leader of the cult of the eyeless.

 Version History
 ~~~~~~~~~~~~~~~

+v3.0:
+- Added new component "Make NPC-specific items available for everyone"
+- Increased compatibility with mods (see Compatibility section)

 v2.1:
 - Fixed a missing game check for "Passive Neera" component